 Although the prohibition covers both exclusionary and exploitative abuses, the SCA's enforcement focuses on exclusionary abuses.
 The SCA's enforcement policy states that the SCA prioritises unilateral conduct that is capable of excluding effective competition.
 When deciding whether conduct is sufficiently harmful to warrant an investigation, particular consideration is given to the share of the market affected by the conduct and, in cases where the foreclosure concerns an input, to what extent the input is essential to enable effective competition.
 When it comes to price-based conduct, the SCA considers whether the pricing is capable of foreclosing as efficient competitors.30 Therefore, although as-efficient competitor tests are not strictly necessary to establish an abuse, the SCA regularly performs such tests in cases regarding price-based abuse to decide whether an intervention is warranted.31

 iii Exploitative abuses

 Exploitative abuses are covered by the prohibition.
 Cases regarding pure exploitative conduct are, however, rare, in particular in public enforcement.
-During 2016–2020, the SCA's prioritisation policy did not even mention exploitative abuse, and the SCA has not initiated any investigations or legal proceedings regarding pure exploitative conduct.
-In the latest version of the Prioritisation Policy, which was adopted on 12 February 2020, an amendment was made regarding exploitative abuse stating that the SCA may prioritise exploitative abuse if there are clear signs that a dominant firm is directly exploiting customers or consumers as a result of non-functioning competition.38 Cases regarding exploitative abuse occasionally occur in private litigation.39
+From 2016 to 2020, the SCA's prioritisation policy did not even mention exploitative abuse, and the SCA has not initiated any investigations or legal proceedings regarding pure exploitative conduct.
+In the latest version of the Prioritisation Policy, which was adopted on 12 February 2020, an amendment was made regarding exploitative abuse stating that the SCA may prioritise exploitative abuse if there are clear signs that a dominant firm is directly exploiting customers or consumers as a result of non-functioning competition.32 However, the SCA has not initiated any in-depth investigations of exploitative conduct following the amendment.
+Cases regarding exploitative abuse occasionally occur in private litigation.33

 Remedies and sanctions